aracloud/terraform-f5xc-smsv2-azure/README.md

-# F5 SaaS Customer Edge (CE) with Public IP Assignment (Usable for All Normal Use Cases)
+# F5 SaaS (RE-CE) deployment (Demo Use Cases)

 ## Overview
-This Terraform project deploys a single Azure virtual machine (VMs) integrated with F5 SaaS using single NIC configuration and a docker host in **Azure** with a demo application (DVWA) for demo or PoC purposes only.
+This Terraform project deploys following items:
+- Docker host in **Azure**
+- CE Host in **Azure** which is connected to F5 SaaS platform using single NIC configuration
+- Demo application (DVWA)

+This repository is for demo or PoC purposes only!

 The deployment will create a random id which is used for several objects for naming convention.

 <p align="center">